soujiokita/booru/README.md

 ## Features
 - Plenty of imageboards
-- Search random & gacha dictionaries
+- Search random & gacha object
 - Tags block, resolved safety tags concerns
 - Tags finder, tags & query completion
 - Parses and returns the image only
+- Documented and tested
 - Easy to use, check your intelisense
-- Documented and tested

 ## Usage
 Async context, and it's recommended use [asyncio](https://docs.python.org/3/library/asyncio.html)